Neirpyc/dota2api/README.md

 go get github.com/Neirpyc/dota2api
 ```
 ## Setup
-Settings are read from the file `config.ini`.
+Reads settings from the file `config.ini`.

 Here is an example:
 ```ini